Image

 As an active clergy, you and your eligible dependents are eligible for the TAC Group Health Plan if you meet the following criteria:

-• You work 30 or more hours a week (as indicated by a 75% or 100% appointment on your salary sheet).
-For student pastors, scheduled hours of academic classes plus time worked at the local church count toward the 30 hours requirement.
+• For student local pastors, scheduled hours of academic classes plus hours worked at the local church count toward the thirty (30) hours requirement.

 Clergy appointed to Medical Leave by the TAC can continue on the Group Health Plan as long as they are eligible for Medical Leave based on the eligibility rules of the Comprehensive Protection Plan.